AndreBaltazar8/ablac/README.md

 being a beginner-oriented language.
 Kotlin strongly influenced the surface syntax, but the language remains free to evolve while it is experimental.

 `ablac` is a clean-room implementation of the original Abla prototype.
-It contains a C++20 bootstrap seed, a self-hosted compiler written in Abla, the runtime and standard library, and compatibility tests derived from the public behavior of the prototype.
+The compiler is written entirely in Abla, alongside its runtime, standard library, and compatibility tests derived from the public behavior of the prototype.

 ## Status